 a = 8 mm min.

 The above approval mark affixed to a vehicle shows that the vehicle type concerned has been approved in the Netherlands (E4) pursuant to Regulations Nos.
-16 and 52F The approval numbers indicate that, at the dates when the respective approvals were given, Regulation No. 16 included the06 series of amendments and Regulation No. 52 the 01 series of amendments.
+16 and 52F The approval numbers indicate that, at the dates when the respective approvals were given, Regulation No. 16 included the 08 series of amendments and Regulation No. 52 the 01 series of amendments.

 2. Arrangements of the safety-belt approval marks (See paragraph 5.3.5. of this Regulation)